MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ### Bonus: binding redirects

-When I thought everything was set, I tried to build my firs project and... it failed.
+When I thought everything was set, I tried to build my first project and... it failed.

 {% highlight text %}
 The "Message" task could not be loaded from the assembly Microsoft.Build.Tasks.Core, Version=14.0.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a. [...]
 {% endhighlight %}

+This cryptic message hit me like a stone. *Why can't it find it?
+It compiled and I'm executing the tool now!*

-I had to apply binding redirects to make it build Visual Studio 2015 solutions.
+Oh, well, turns out you have to apply binding redirects to make it build Visual Studio 2015 solutions.
 More info on the [official docs](https://docs.microsoft.com/dotnet/framework/configure-apps/redirect-assembly-versions){:target="_blank"}.
 I'm a C++ programmer and wasn't aware of this requirement, I guess .NET programmers are used to it!

 I ended up adding this kind of entries to my `App.config` file: